 Wondrous Invention: NEEDS RULES

-Wonderous Creator: This technician has mastered the art of crafting.
+Wondrous Creator: This technician has mastered the art of crafting.
 They can craft any consumables they know instantly as per “spontaneous creation” but no longer suffer the 2X junk cost multiplier.

 Invoker:

 The invoker calls upon powerful spells to quell their challenges.
-Invokers gain access to an ever-expanding repertoire of invocations which which have a wide variety of effects such as damaging enemies, healing and protecting allies, and manipulating the will of others.
+Invokers gain access to an ever-expanding repertoire of invocations which have a wide variety of effects such as damaging enemies, healing and protecting allies, and manipulating the will of others.
 However, the number of spells per day an invoker receives are limited so they must choose the proper time to use them.

 Skills points per level: 3